rschristopher/rschristopher.github.io/src/saving/sovereignty/level-5.md

 ## Signing Ceremony

-In order to maintain the integrity of the airgap quarantine, a strict signing ceremony should be followed.
+In order to maintain the integrity of your airgap quarantine, a strict signing ceremony should be followed.
 Airgap quarantine steps are highlighted in red.